Sierra-Alpha/desert/docs/project-report.md

-helped with running multiple background tasks, but they only supported linux hosts which clashed with the ideal of being a multi OS solution (there might be a way to still pursue this, see the [Limitations and Future Considerations](#limitations-and-future-considerations) for this section)
+helped with running multiple background tasks, but they only supported linux hosts which clashed with the ideal of being a multi OS solution (there might be a way to still pursue this, see the [Limitations and Future Considerations](#limitations-and-future-considerations) for this section).

 One decision that is worth mentioning here is the decision to use a Linux image inside the container, this came down to two things, I chose Debian because of my familiarity with
-Debian from experiments with Raspberry Pi's and Raspbian also the fact that Emacs is best supported on Linux and the Spacemacs experience felt the most seamless on a Linux operating system.
+Debian, from experiments with Raspberry Pi's and Raspbian, also the fact that Emacs is best supported on Linux and the Spacemacs experience felt the most seamless on a Linux operating system.